UniLend Price Reaches $0.24 on Exchanges (UFT)

-UniLend (UFT) traded 7.9% higher against the U.S. dollar during the one day period ending at 23:00 PM E.T. on September 10th.
-UniLend has a total market capitalization of $7.37 million and $9.87 million worth of UniLend was traded on exchanges in the last 24 hours.
-One UniLend coin can now be bought for approximately $0.24 or 0.00001102 BTC on major cryptocurrency exchanges.
-During the last seven days, UniLend has traded 5.6% lower against the U.S. dollar.
+UniLend (UFT) traded 1.2% lower against the dollar during the 24-hour period ending at 18:00 PM E.T. on September 13th.
+Over the last seven days, UniLend has traded up 11.7% against the dollar.
+UniLend has a total market capitalization of $7.56 million and approximately $6.20 million worth of UniLend was traded on exchanges in the last 24 hours.
+One UniLend coin can currently be bought for about $0.24 or 0.00001204 BTC on popular exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.